-15 Things You Never Knew Your Dishwasher Could Do
+10 Things You Didn’t Know Your Dishwasher Could Do

-Odds are, you haven’t been taking advantage of this staple kitchen appliance’s full potential.
-These dishwasher hacks will totally blow your mind—guaranteed.
+Odds are, you haven’t been taking advantage of this appliance’s full potential.
+These dishwasher hacks will totally blow your mind.

 Bake salmon fillets